Bills release punter Matt Araiza after gang rape allegation - KRDO

 AP Sports Writer

-ORCHARD PARK, N.Y.
-(AP) — In the face of a major public backlash and internal questions over the decision to award Matt Araiza the punting job, the Buffalo Bills reversed course by cutting the rookie on Saturday, two days after a lawsuit was filed alleging the player and two college teammates gang-raped a teenager last fall.
+The decision to cut ties with the 22-year-old represents a major reversal for the Bills, coming two days after they backed the player based on the findings of what the team called its “thorough examination” of the allegations filed in the lawsuit.

+And it comes less than a week after the Bills — while aware he was the target of a police investigation — cleared the way for Araiza to take over the punting duties by cutting returning veteran Matt Haack on Monday.

 “The last 48 hours have been very difficult for a lot of people.
 It’s been tough.
-And you know, we sympathize with this whole situation, all the parties involved, this young woman, what she went through,” general manager Brandon Beane said during a 26-minute news conference alongside coach Sean McDermott.
+And we sympathize with this whole situation, all the parties involved, this young woman, what she went through,” Beane said during a 26-minute news conference, while seated alongside coach Sean McDermott.

 “But at this time, we just think it’s the best move for everyone to move on from Matt and let him take care of this situation and focus on that.
 So, we’re gonna part ways there,” Beane added.

-Beane said the Bills were not aware of the allegations made against Araiza at the time they drafted him.
-And had they known, Beane said, they would have removed him from consideration.
+Beane said the Bills were not aware of the allegations made against Araiza at the time they selected him in the sixth round of the draft in April.
+And had they known, he said, they would have removed him from consideration.

-The decision to cut ties with their sixth-round draft pick out of San Diego State comes after Buffalo cleared the way for Araiza to take over the punting duties by releasing returning veteran Matt Haack on Monday.

-The Bills opted then to keep Araiza even while being aware of the allegations made against him since late July.
-The team then stood by the player by announcing it “conducted a thorough examination” into the matter a day after the lawsuit was filed.
+Araiza’s release begins to ease a crisis which has shaken the two-time AFC East champions.
+McDermott was visibly upset while discussing the situation following a 21-0 preseason loss at Carolina on Friday night.

+“I’m hurt,” McDermott said.
+“It’s not easy to to hear about some of the things that I’ve heard about over the last several hours say.
+Haven’t slept a lot to be honest with you.”

 Beane said the team did as much as it could in getting as many details as possible, while noting many of the allegations were unavailable because the results of the San Diego police investigation has not been released.
 He said the team decided not to “rush to judgment” based on the information it had, while noting Araiza never changed his version of what happened.